Why Are All Of The Female Directors Missing From The Golden Globes?

 There are often years where female directors see snubs even when it comes to nominations, let alone the win.
 In 2017, Greta Gerwig’s Lady Bird won the category of Best Picture – Musical or Comedy.
 Though, despite the well-deserved win, Gerwig didn’t even make the list of nominees for Best Director, despite being nominated for the Oscar in the same category, which is considered to be more competitive.

 There are some incredible female-directed films released this year that were eligible for the nomination.
 Most surprisingly, Greta Gerwig was expected to be nominated for her upcoming adaptation of Little Women.
-Other potential contenders could have included Lulu Wang (The Farewell, which was nominated for other significant awards), Marielle Heller (A Beautiful Day in the Neighborhood) and Alma Har’el (Honey Boy).
+Other potential contenders could have included Lulu Wang (The Farewell, which was nominated for other significant awards), Marielle Heller (A Beautiful Day in the Neighborhood, the film based on Mister Rogers) and Alma Har’el (Honey Boy).
 Har’el spoke out about the lack of diversity in a series of tweets.

 Good morning to everyone that’s writing me about the #goldenglobes